-Justification for requested Equipment
+Justification for Equipment Requested

-The specific equipment includes video cameras (high resolution, high definition), and sensors: voice, movement, temperature sensors, electronic bracelets.
-The portable terminals should be used for data collections stage, and later – to transform some systems' reactions backward into these devices.
-Part of the static data should be merged into the entire system, from taken photos of people, situations, and other static info.
-In order to follow up after "events, we need to organize the data into frames, which be parts of the ER area.
+The specific equipment includes video cameras (high resolution and high definition) and sensors (for voice, movement, and temperature, and electronic bracelets).
+The portable terminals will be used both during the data collection stage and later to transfer some of the systems’ reactions back into the devices.
+Part of the static data will be merged into the system using photographs of people, situations and other static information.
+In order to follow up events, we will need to organize the data into frames, which will fall within the ER area.

-Additional funding
+Additional Funding